sixty-north/python-transducers/README.rst

-Transducers were developed by Rich Hickey, the driving force behind the Clojure programming language, and this package aims to bring the benefits of transducers to Python, whilst transforming some of the Clojurisms into more Pythonic solutions.
+Transducers were developed by Rich Hickey, the driving force behind the Clojure programming language, and this package aims to bring the benefits of transducers to Python 3, whilst transforming some of the Clojurisms into more Pythonic solutions.

 An extended write-up of the development of Python transducers from